brndnmtthws/brndn-io/content/about/index.md

 I'm an entrepreneur, open source software developer, artist, and adventurer who's worked with a number of startups over the past 15 years.
 I've helped scale 3 separate $1B+ valuation companies through various stages of hypergrowth, and I've started a few companies of my own.
 I grew up in Canada, moved to San Francisco in 2009, and now I live in New York City.
 This page contains a non-exhaustive list of some things I've done.

-These days I'm interested in building new companies.
-I'm very interesting in finding ways to match talent with opportunity.
+These days I'm mostly interested in building new companies.
+Specifically, I'm looking for ways to match talent with opportunity.
 Talent is everywhere, but opportunity remains scarce for most.

 ## As a Professional